 Never one to take a break, Martin Scorsese is gearing up for another major production with Killers Of The Flower Moon.
 The veteran director is well on his way with a brand new western following his Netflix mob movie The Irishman.

-The project has been developing since 2017, marking a sharp departure from Scorsese’s brand of mob movies – although he did once call Gangs of New York “a western set on Mars”.
+The project has been in development since 2017 and marks a sharp departure from Scorsese’s brand of mob movies, although he did once call Gangs Of New York “a western set on Mars”.

 Ahead of the upcoming release, we’ve gathered all available information about what’s set to be another stone-cold classic.